Through The Woods

 Hiking in the winter can be just as enjoyable as any other time as long as you are properly dressed and prepared for any and all the elements.

-Honestly, until the past few years I dreaded winter, I hated not being outside, I felt my body deteriorating due to lack of physical activity (sure I could go to the gym but ugh), the lack of natural light would stoke the flames of winter depression, but most of all I could not stand being cold.
+Honestly, for many years I dreaded winter, I hated not being outside, I felt my body deteriorating due to lack of physical activity (sure I could go to the gym but ugh), the lack of natural light would stoke the flames of winter depression, but most of all I could not stand being cold.

 All of these problems I was able to fix in one easy step.... dressing properly for the outdoors!